-The term of office for a Trustee is four years, save that this limit will not apply to any post which is held "exofficio", such as the Executive Principal.
+The term of office for any Trustee is four years, save that this limit will not apply to any post which is held "exofficio", such as the Executive Principal.
 However, subject to remaining eligible to be a particular type of Trustee, any Trustee may be re-appointed or re-elected at a General Meeting.
-Co-Opted Trustees will be coopted for a period of two years and subject to remaining eligible to be this particular type of Trustee, may be reappointed or re-elected at a Trust Board meeting.